-How are you different from other lawyers?
+How are you different from other family lawyers?
 Why should someone retain you – or pay your higher fees?
 How do you stand out from the competition?

 By Liz Wendling, Business Development Coach